LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/tdd.rst

 .. index::
    single: unit testing; TDD

+Now that we know more about unit testing, we are going to learn a new way of using them.
+So far we have written tests to verify functionality of *existing* code.
+Next we are going to use tests to verify functionality of code that does NOT already exist.
+This may sound odd, but this process has many benefits as we will learn.

-**Test-driven development (TDD)** is a software development process where every feature is proven to work by having a descriptive and passing unit test.
-This is enforced by focusing on the test first.
-The test process drives the progress of the code and feature.
+As the name sounds **Test-driven development (TDD)** is a software development process where the unit tests are written first.
+However that doesn't tell the entire story.
+Writing the tests first and intentionally thinking more about the code design leads to better code.
+The name comes from the idea of the tests *driving* the development process.

-The TDD process requires a list of small features that are turned into unit tests.
+Before we can start using TDD, we need a list of discrete features that can be turned into unit tests.
+This will help keep our tests and code easy to read and will build or confidence as we add functionality.
-The focus on discrete aspects can lead to clean, clearly defined code.

 .. note::